Biden orders probe of latest ransomware attack - Up News Info

 CENTRAL LAKE — President Joe Biden said on Saturday he has directed U.S. intelligence agencies to investigate who was behind a sophisticated ransomware attack that hit hundreds of American businesses and led to suspicions of Russian gang involvement.

-Security firm Huntress said on Friday it believed the Russia-linked REvil ransomware gang was to blame for the latest ransomware outbreak.
-Last month, the FBI blamed the same group for paralyzing meat packer JBS.
+Security firm Huntress Labs said on Friday it believed the Russia-linked REvil ransomware gang was to blame for the latest ransomware outbreak.
+Last month, the FBI blamed the same group for paralyzing meat packer JBS SA.

 Article content